microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 #### Consider renaming master to main

 In 2020, as part of replacing exclusionary terms with more inclusive ones, many repositories started renaming the master branch to main.
 New repositories in GitHub now default to main.
 We should take this opportunity to do the same if we are renaming branches.

+#### Consider renaming v7 to react-v7

+At some point after v7's EOL, we can rename for consistency.

+#### Approach for future versions

+The future version approach doesn't have to be too specific at this point.
+We want to ensure that we have the option of doing work in vNext branches when we don't want to expose that work in main.
+We also want to be able to take an evolutionary approach of adding the next version components to main, keeping current version components compatible, and then converting current version components to shims around next version components.

+We'll have another RFC or vNext plan for more details.

 ### Pros and Cons